-Carine is a first-year PhD candidate in Linguistics and English Language whose research explores how bilinguals understand ambiguity in their second language (L2).
+Carine is a second-year PhD candidate in Linguistics and English Language whose research explores how bilinguals understand ambiguity in their second language (L2).
 Previously she has completed an MSc in Developmental Linguistics at Edinburgh, where her dissertation explored the effects of language experience on L2 discourse cue usage when processing ambiguous pronouns, and a BA in Psychology (Minors in Linguistics and Cognitive Science) at Rutgers University, focusing on language acquisition and Neuropsychology.

 Lingusitics and English Language 1A tutor (2019 - Present)

 - Linguistics and English Language Postgraduate Conference 2020 (LEL PGC 20), Edinburgh UK (Canceled)